makemebitter/lotan/README.md

 For the <model-related configs>, refer to gsys/all_args.py.
 ```

-### Use your own dataset
+### Use your dataset

 You can run Lotan on your own dataset as long as you can convert it into the DGL format.
 For details, refer to `dgl_to_spark_data.py` and follow the code path there.
 It is fairly simple as you only need to plug the DGL object into the `read_node_dataset` in `gsys/data.py`.

 ### Terminate processes

-Sometimes the processes may not gracefully exit, to terminate all of them, run the following on every host:
+Sometimes, the processes may not gracefully exit.
+To terminate all of them, run the following on every host:

 ```bash
 pkill -f server_main.py; pkill -f pipe.py